-Supervisory Approach 8.
+H. Supervisory Approach

-- 8.1.
 The Central Bank's mission is to serve the public interest by safeguarding monetary and financial stability and by working to ensure that the financial system operates in the best interests of consumers and the wider economy.
-Our supervisory objectives are to protect consumers and financial stability by seeking to ensure that RFSPs: - Act in the best interests of consumers: - Are financially sound and safely managed with sufficient financial resources; - Are governed and controlled appropriately, with clear and embedded risk appetites, which drive an effective culture; and - Have frameworks in place to ensure failed or failing providers go through orderly resolution. - 8.2.
-The Guidance outlined in Schedule 1 seeks to enhance the Central Bank's regulatory framework by focusing firms' attention on their most critical or important business services, which, if disrupted, could cause prudential or consumer harm or have an impact on overall financial stability. - 8.3.
-The Central Bank would expect boards and senior management of RFSPs to review the Guidance and adopt appropriate measures to strengthen and improve their governance and risk frameworks and their effective management of operational resilience.
-A RFSP should be able to demonstrate that it has considered the supervisory expectations set out in this Guidance and developed a plan to meet the guidance. - 8.4.
-The Central Bank will utilise supervisory engagement to assess the core principles of operational resilience in firms and drive to enhance and mature operational resilience across the financial system.
-This will include an assessment of: - Board ownership and accountability for the firm's operational resilience strategy and framework and the firm's ability to demonstrate a keen understanding of its critical or important business services.
-The Central Bank will look for evidence that the board is seeking the required information to enable it to understand the risk and resilience profile of the firm and make targeted investment decisions to support on-going resilience efforts.
+Our supervisory objectives are to protect consumers and financial stability by seeking to ensure that RFSPs:

+- Act in the best interests of consumers; - Are financially sound and safely managed with sufficient financial resources; - Are governed and controlled appropriately, with clear and embedded risk appetites, which drive an effective culture; and - Have frameworks in place to ensure failed or failing providers go through orderly resolution.

+The Guidance outlined in Schedule 1 seeks to enhance the Central Bank's regulatory framework by focusing firms' attention on their most critical or important business services, which, if disrupted, could cause prudential or consumer harm or have an impact on overall financial stability.

+The Central Bank expects boards and senior management of RFSPs to review the Guidance and adopt appropriate measures to strengthen and improve their governance and risk frameworks and their effective management of operational resilience.
+A RFSP should be able to demonstrate that it has considered the supervisory expectations set out in this Guidance and developed a plan to meet the Guidance.

+The Central Bank will utilise risk-based supervisory engagement to assess the core principles of operational resilience in firms and drive to enhance and mature operational resilience across the financial system.
+This will include an assessment of:

-- The firm's understanding of the delivery of its own critical or important business services, the activities, technology, people and third parties that support that delivery, and the criticality of those services to the wider financial system; - A firm's ability to determine appropriate impact tolerances for its critical or important business services and that they test their ability to remain within those impact tolerances under severe but plausible scenarios; and - The firm's consideration of third parties in its response and recovery processes and that they are aligned and tested for effectiveness. - 8.5.
-As part of the supervisory approach, the Central Bank will increase its engagement with firms on their levels of operational resilience.
-The Central Bank issued an Operational Resilience Maturity Assessment to a large cohort of firms across the financial system in Q4 2020.
+- Board ownership and accountability for the firm's operational resilience strategy and framework and the firm's ability to demonstrate a keen understanding of its critical or important business services.
+The Central Bank will look for evidence that the board is seeking the required information to enable it to understand the risk and resilience profile of the firm and make targeted investment decisions to support on-going resilience efforts; - The firm's understanding of the delivery of its own critical or important business services, the people, the activities, information, technology, and third parties that support that delivery, and the criticality of those services to the wider financial system; - A firm's ability to determine appropriate impact tolerances for its critical or important business services and that they test their ability to remain within those impact tolerances under severe but plausible scenarios; and - The firm's consideration of third parties in its response and recovery processes and that they are aligned and tested for effectiveness.

+As part of the risk-based supervisory approach, the Central Bank will increase its engagement with firms on their levels of operational resilience.
+The Central Bank issued an Operational Resilience Maturity Assessment to a large cohort of firms across the financial system in advance of the consultation on this Guidance.
 The objective of the assessment was to develop an understanding of the common issues faced by firms and to provide an insight into firms' resilience capabilities.
-The responses to the assessment were considered when developing this Guidance. - 8.6.
+The responses to the assessment were considered when developing this Guidance.

 The Central Bank will keep its regulatory framework and supervisory approach to operational resilience under review, based on our regulatory and supervisory experience and international developments.
 We are conscious that the regulatory framework within the EU is developing further with the proposed introduction of DORA.
-We believe that the proposed Guidance is in line with international best practice and compatible with/complementary to DORA.
-Our aim is to align the intended outcomes of our supervisory approach with the operational resilience policy developments as they evolve.
+We believe that the proposed Guidance is in line with international best practice and compatible with/complementary to DORA and the 'Directive on Security of Network and Information Systems' (NIS2).
+Our aim is to align and update the intended outcomes of our supervisory approach with the operational resilience policy developments as they evolve.

-9. Consultation Process

-- 9.1.
-The Central Bank invites feedback on the proposals from interested stakeholders, including RFSPs, representative bodies, industry consultancies and service providers.
-In addition, the Central Bank requests that respondents consider the following specific auestions: - Do the guidelines include the main elements that are necessary for effective operational resilience approach for a firm?

-- What, if any, are the other areas that should be covered in the proposals or in future guidance? - With reference to specific sections in the consultation paper, what other significant factors or examples could be included in the proposals? - Are any parts of the guidance unclear or ambiguous? - Are there any specific lessons resulting from the COVID-19 pandemic, including relevant containment measures, that the proposed guidance for operational resilience should reflect? - What are the significant issues /or concerns or unintended consequences that might arise due to the content of the proposals? - 9.2.
-If making a submission, respondents must use the template provided in Schedule 2 of this Consultation Paper.
-Please note that the Central Bank will not consider submissions, which do not use the "Feedback Template".
-Please make your submission in writing, preferably as a word document or a pdf document by e-mail. - 9.3.
-When submitting a response via email the Central Bank would ask that respondents include the following subject heading in their email 'Consultation on Cross Industry Guidance on Operational Resilience' and address the response to Opresilience@centralbank.ie. - 9.4.
-If making a submission by way of written correspondence the Central Bank would ask respondents to send the correspondence to the following address:

-Consultation Paper 140

-GOR

-Central Bank of Ireland

-PO Box 559

-Dublin 1

-9.5.
-It is the policy of the Central Bank to publish all responses to its consultations.
-The Central Bank will make all submissions available on its website.
-Commercially confidential information should not be included in consultation responses.
-Information deemed potentially libellous or defamatory will not be published.
-The Central Bank will accept no liability in respect of any information provided which is subsequently released, or in respect of any consequential damage suffered as a result.

-The closing date for submissions is 09 July 2021 9.6.